dduan/duan.ca/_posts/2019-07-01-combine-hygiene.md

 close your eyes, and envision: your project as one, beautiful, stream.

 Now open your eyes.
 Yeah, it's not.
 Your project is a Mac or iOS app.
-It's full of your memories, sweat, blood.
-Now you are ready to sweat and bleed some more by putting some Combine and SwiftUI into it.
+It's full of your memories, sweat, and blood.
+And you are ready to sweat and bleed some more by putting some Combine and SwiftUI into it.
 You watched the WWDC19 sessions and learned that "Subjcets are super powerful".
 You looked into your code and realized you can't really do anything with Combine without `Subject`s at the current state of the project.

 Well…